-“One of the key issues we face is the lack of harmonization between different laws.
+“One of the key issues we face is the lack of harmonisation between different laws.
 Currently, various ministries operate under separate laws that are often in conflict with one another." (expert interview)

-Land use governance requires effective institutional coordination, including with informal actors such as traditional authorities.
+Land-use governance requires effective institutional coordination, including with informal actors such as traditional authorities.
 This need will become even more pressing as mining activities expand.
-Nonetheless, the findings point to persistent coordination challenges, which may stem from shortcomings in the legal framework (e.g. conflicts between mining and land laws, inadequate designation of roles and responsibilities, lack of coordination mechanisms).
+Nonetheless, the findings point to persistent coordination challenges, which may stem from shortcomings in the legal framework (eg conflicts between mining and land laws, inadequate designation of roles and responsibilities, lack of coordination mechanisms).

 Both at the national level, and in Serenje district, a common concern was that there are ongoing tensions between land rights and sub-surface rights, with limited coordination between the two approvals processes.
-The Ministry of Mines and Mineral Development (MMMD) are responsible for granting mining rights (i.e. for exploration or mining of a particular resource in a designated area) per the Minerals Regulation Commission Act of 2024 [8], whereas the Ministry of Lands and Natural Resources (MLNR) are responsible for allocating surface rights for state land through the Lands Act.
-In practice, there is limited harmonisation between the processes; the study revealed instances where investors initially successfully obtained mining licenses and then came to the area expecting the land rights to be automatically granted on this basis.
-Whilst sub-surface rights typically take precedent over surface rights, the lack of coordination in the system was suggested to increase community conflicts, but also the risk of corruption by different actors, including chiefs, mining companies and government officials due to power imbalances and information asymmetries.
+The Ministry of Mines and Mineral Development (MMMD) is responsible for granting mining rights (ie for exploration or mining of a particular resource in a designated area) per the Minerals Regulation Commission Act of 2024 [8], whereas the Ministry of Lands and Natural Resources (MLNR) is responsible for allocating surface rights for state land through the Lands Act.
+In practice, there is limited harmonisation between the processes; the study revealed instances where investors initially successfully obtained mining licences and then came to the area expecting the land rights to be automatically granted on this basis.
+Whilst sub-surface rights typically take precedent over surface rights, the lack of coordination in the system was suggested to increase community conflicts, but also the risk of corruption by different actors, including chiefs, mining companies, and government officials due to power imbalances and information asymmetries.

-In addition to the MLNR and MMMD, coordination with other institutions is essential, particularly with the Zambia Environmental Management Agency (ZEMA) (e.g. relating to Environmental Impact Assessment processes) and the ZDA (e.g. by supporting foreign investors to acquire land).
-However, effective coordination and communications between institutions is lacking, which has caused various practical challenges.
-For example, there have been cases where the MMMD has granted licenses for exploration or extraction on ecologically important land, whilst ZEMA has refused to grant environmental licenses.
+In addition to the MLNR and MMMD, coordination with other institutions is essential, particularly with the Zambia Environmental Management Agency (ZEMA) (eg relating to Environmental Impact Assessment processes) and the ZDA (eg by supporting foreign investors to acquire land).
+However, effective coordination and communication between institutions is lacking, which has caused various practical challenges.
+For example, there have been cases where the MMMD has granted licences for exploration or extraction on ecologically important land, whilst ZEMA has refused to grant environmental licences.
 Consequently, high-profile disputes and legal cases have emerged from conflicting ministerial decisions, such as regarding the Lower Zambezi National Park [9].

 Lack of legally enforceable resettlement support